ASaiM/hmp_mock_tests/doc/report/report.md

 Similarly to previous observations on raw ASaiM results, species with mapping-based abundance smaller than 0.1\% are found neither with ASaiM nor with *EBI metagenomics* (Figure \ref{family_abundances}).
 Nonetheless, the detection threshold seems slightly smaller for *EBI metagenomics*: for SRR072232, Listeriaceae family is detected with *EBI metagenomics* and not with ASaiM (Figure \ref{family_abundances}).
 On the other hand, Bacillaceae and Debaryomycetaceae families are not found with *EBI metagenomics* for both datasets (Figure \ref{family_abundances}), despite mapping-based abundance higher than 0.1\%.
 Used databases may be then incomplete regarding some phylogenetic markers, particularly the ones corresponding to missing families.

 Variations in observed abundances for *EBI metagenomics* or ASaiM correspond to variations in mapping-based abundances (Figure \ref{species_abundances}): small observed abundances for small mapping-based abundances and high observed abundances for high mapping-based abundances.
-For a broader comparison, a principal coordinate analysis (PCoA) is computed, for each sample, on Bray-Curtis distances computed on relative abundances of families (Figure \ref{family_pcoa}).
+For a broader comparison, a principal coordinate analysis (PCoA) is computed, for each sample, on Bray-Curtis distances on relative abundances of families (Figure \ref{family_pcoa}).

 \begin{figure}[h!]
     \centering